 Tattoo policies vary from industry to industry, and they are continuously changing.
 In more progressive sectors—like technology, policies may not exist at all.
 At the most, they include an ambiguous clause of “appropriateness.”

 “Keep it off your forehead,” says Jackie Keer, a recruiting specialist in the tech sector.
 “We don’t have formal tattoo and piercing language, but we encourage candidates to keep their self-expression non-offensive.”
 What exactly does non-offensive mean?
 Keer responses with a laugh.
 “I’d love to say, use common sense, but that doesn’t always work.
 Our preference is for an employee to withhold from facial tattoos, and any visible ones depicting nudity, negativity, or profanity.”

-“Our preference is for an employee to withhold from facial tattoos, and any visible ones depicting nudity, negativity, or profanity.” - tech recruiting specialist
+“Our preference is for an employee to withhold from facial tattoos, and any visible ones depicting nudity, negativity, or profanity.” - Jackie Kerr

 Acceptance is everyone’s movement

 Offensiveness is subjective, to a point.
 So are self-expression and manners.
 But the truth remains that how you present yourself—clothing, piercings, tattoos, hair, hygiene, and behavior—are a representation of who you are.
 So choose wisely when it impacts work.

 So, can you color within the lines and still be self-expressive?
 Does the story still read the same?
 That depends.
 It’s not just the employer’s responsibility to be open-minded about your diversity decision.
 It’s your responsibility too.
 Don’t automatically assume that every company is comfortable with your tattoos at work, with your self-expression.